 - In series 4, the Pyroviles in "The Fires of Pompeii" had their planet taken by the Daleks as revealed in the series finale.

-- In series 5, the fish-aliens in "The Vampires of Venice" fled from the Silence through the cracks in the universe.
+- In series 5, the fish-aliens in "The Vampires of Venice" fled from the cracks in the universe.

 - In Defiance, the Votans arrive in space arks after fleeing the destruction of their solar system when its sun went nova.
 Though they supposedly made an attempt to negotiate for peaceful settlement before going to war.